amzn/selling-partner-api-samples/use-cases/merchant-fulfillment/README.md

 # Overview
-This sample solution provides all required resources to deploy to the AWS cloud a fully functional SP-API application that implements the [Merchant Fulfillment use case](https://developer-docs.amazon.com/sp-api/docs/merchant-fulfillment-api-v0-use-case-guide) end-to-end.
+This Sample Solution provides all required resources to deploy to the AWS cloud a fully functional SP-API application that implements the [Merchant Fulfillment use case](https://developer-docs.amazon.com/sp-api/docs/merchant-fulfillment-api-v0-use-case-guide) end-to-end.
 Use this application to test the proposed solution, do changes and/or integrate it to your own product.

 ## Merchant Fulfillment API